carabina/CircularSlider/README.md

 # CircularSlider
 A powerful Circular Slider.
-It's written in Swift and it's 100% IBDesignable and IBInspectable.
+It's written in Swift, it's 100% IBDesignable and all parameters are IBInspectable.

 # Demo